wobufetmaster/CS474-Set-Theory-DSL/README.md

 ##Abstract methods

-An abstract method is defined as a method with no body.
+An abstract method is defined as a method with no body, only a name and arguments.
 ```scala
  Method("eat", Args(), Value("meat")) //Concrete method
 Method("eat", Args()) //Abstract method